A delicious and easy to assemble snack board that is perfect for parties or other small gatherings.

 For this snack board, I chose to include two dips.
 I made a baba ganoush recipe that I found on Pinterest and also made a garlic rosemary hummus that I am sharing below.
 Feel free to use your favorite hummus (store bought or homemade) or another Mediterranean dip.

 I chose a flatbread that I found at Trader Joe’s.
 I cut the flatbread prior to adding to the board so that they were the perfect size for each scoop of hummus.
 Pita or crackers would also work well here.
+If you feel ambitious, make some homemade crackers!

 I love these stuffed grape leaves and usually buy the canned ones at Trader Joe’s.
 I have also seen them sold in cans at other stores as well as in the salad bar area of Whole Foods.